thatswhatyouget/bcb-widgets/README.md

-# bcb-widgets
+# Beach City Bugle Widgets
-Widgets for use on Beach City Bugle
+Widgets for use on [Beach City Bugle](http://www.beachcitybugle.com/)